OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 ### Remove unnecessary routes

 A web application should not contain any page that is not used by users, as it may increase the attack surface of the application.
 Therefore, all unused API routes should be disabled in Node.js applications.
-This occurs especially in frameworks like `Sails` and `Feathers`, as they automatically generate REST API endpoints.
-For example, in `Sails`, if a URL does not match a custom route, it may match one of the automatic routes and still generate a response.
+This occurs especially in frameworks like [Sails](https://sailsjs.com) and [Feathers](https://feathersjs.com), as they automatically generate REST API endpoints.
+For example, in [Sails](https://sailsjs.com), if a URL does not match a custom route, it may match one of the automatic routes and still generate a response.
 This situation may lead to results ranging from information leakage to arbitrary command execution.
 Therefore, before using such frameworks and modules, it is important to know the routes they automatically generate and remove or disable these routes.

 ### Prevent HTTP Parameter Pollution

-HTTP Parameter Pollution(HPP) is an attack in which attackers send multiple HTTP parameters with the same name and this causes your application to interpret them in an unpredictable way.
+[HTTP Parameter Pollution(HPP)](https://www.owasp.org/index.php/Testing_for_HTTP_Parameter_pollution_(OTG-INPVAL-004)) is an attack in which attackers send multiple HTTP parameters with the same name and this causes your application to interpret them in an unpredictable way.
 When multiple parameter values are sent, Express populates them in an array.
 In order to solve this issue, you can use [hpp](https://www.npmjs.com/package/hpp) module.
 When used, this module will ignore all values submitted for a parameter in `req.query` and/or `req.body` and just select the last parameter value submitted.
 You can use it as follows:

 ```JavaScript
 var hpp = require('hpp');
 app.use(hpp());
 ```

-### Return sanitized user objects
+### Only return what is necessary

 Information about the users of an application is among the most critical information about the application.
 User tables generally include fields like id, username, full name, email address, birth date, password and in some cases social security numbers.
 Therefore, when querying and using user objects, you need to return only needed fields as it may be vulnerable to personal information disclosure.
 This is also correct for other objects stored on the database.
 If you just need a certain field of an object, you should only return the specific fields required.
 As an example, you can use a function like the following whenever you need to get information on a user.
 By doing so, you can only return the fields that are needed for your specific operation.
 In other words, if you only need to list names of the users available, you are not returning their email addresses or credit card numbers in addition to their full names.